sanjib-sen/WebLaTex/README.md

 ## Installation Instructions

-> You can either fork this repository or just Use as a template.
-But you will not get latest updates if you use this as a template.
+> You can either fork this repository or just use as a template.
+However, you will not get latest updates if you use this as a template.

 1. Login or Sign Up to [GitHub](https://github.com/login)
 2. Fork this repository or just click [Here](https://github.com/sanjib-sen/weblatex/fork).
 Or, If you want to use as a template just Click on `Use this template` and `Create a new Repository`
-3. Give it a name and select **Create Fork**
+3. Give it a name and select **Create Fork / Create repository from template**
 4. Select **<> Code** > **CodeSpaces** > **Create Codespace on Main**
     ![tutorial](images/tutorial.gif)
 5. It will start installing. **You Have to wait for 2 mins in the first time**.
 After that it will take 2/3 seconds to open up